 Included in capital expenditures for 2012 is approximately \$6.0 million relating to the new facility.
-Also included in our annual estimate is \$2.5 million for an update of our U.K. facility.
+Also included in our annual estimate is \$2.0 million for an expansion and update of our U.K. facility.
 The remaining expenditures consist of purchases of machinery and equipment.

-The Company declared a special cash dividend relating to its shared distribution of \$0.12 per share paid on March 31, 2012, to shareholders of record as of March 22, 2012.
-The Company declared a quarterly cash dividend of \$0.09 per share payable on April 15, 2012, to shareholders of record as of March 31, 2012.
+The Company declared a quarterly cash dividend of \$0.09 per share payable on July 15, 2012, to shareholders of record as of June 30, 2012.
 The declaration and payment of future dividends is subject to the sole discretion of the Board of Directors, and any determination as to the payment of future dividends will depend upon the Company's profitability, financial condition, capital needs, future prospects and other factors deemed pertinent by the Board of Directors.